 • Embrace the use of a solutions-based approach when working with staff towards resolving conflict.
 Foster the use of this approach by others.

-• Focus on the development of soft skills for both yourself and your staff, such as communication skills, emotional intelligence, teamwork, leadership skills, emotional empathy, time management, understanding generational differences, power relationships, etc.
+• Focus on the development of soft skills for both you and your staff, such as communication skills, emotional intelligence, teamwork, leadership skills, emotional empathy, time management, understanding generational differences, power relationships, etc.

 • Invite staff who may be interested in developing a learning module as part of their CCP to approach you to develop a plan for sharing or presenting this information.
 If you are an RN manager, you may want to add this activity to your own CCP learning plan.